-MPLS-TP is a connection-oriented packet-switched transport layer network technology that uses MPLS-TP LSPs and PWs.
-MPLS-TP is a profile of MPLS that supports deployment in transport networks and allows consistent operations with other transport technologies.
-MPLS-TP operates independently of its client and server layer networks.
+MPLS TP is a connection oriented packet switched transport layer network technology that uses MPLS TP LSPs and PWs.
+MPLS TP is a profile of MPLS that supports deployment in transport networks and allows consistent operations with other transport technologies.
+In the PTN application MPLS TP is deployed and operated in a manner that is similar to the existing circuit switched transport network and therefore must be compatible with the existing transport network operational processes.
+MPLS TP operates independently of its client and server layer networks.
 Its operation is also independent of the mechanisms used for configuration and management.
+In the PTN application the data plane only supports forwarding based on the MPLS label, it does not support IP forwarding.

-This version of this Recommendation only provides those functional components (based on G.805) and architectural models required to model an Ethernet service carried by a Single-Segment Pseudowire (PW) (SS-PW) over co-routed bi-directional LSPs, which may be hierarchical.
-It also provides functional component (based on G.805) and architectural models required to model point-to-point and point-to-multipoint unidirectional LSPs.
+This version of this Recommendation only provides those functional components (based on G.805) and architectural models required to model an Ethernet service carried by a Single-Segment Pseudowire (PW) (SS-PW) over co-routed bi-directional LSPs, which may be hierarchical, and do not use Penultimate Hop Popping (PHP), which may be hierarchical.

-Other clients for LSPs (e.g. Internet Protocol (IP)) and PWs and modes of operation (e.g. Multi-Segment Pseudowire (MS-PW), associated bi-directional LSPs) as described in [IETF tp-fw] are supported as defined in [IETF tp-fw] but are not modelled in this version of the Recommendation.
-Models for other clients will be added in future versions of this Recommendation.
+Other clients for LSPs (e.g. Internet Protocol (IP)) and PWs and modes of operation (e.g. Multi-Segment Pseudowire (MS-PW), associated bi-directional LSPs) as described in [IETF RFC 5921] are supported as defined in [IETF RFC 5921] and [IETF RFC 6215] but are not modelled in this version of the Recommendation.
+They will be added in future versions of this Recommendation.